Welcome to the Tastes of India Podcast.

-Kadumanga Achar Recipe is an Instant Mango Pickle Recipe from South India that is quick to make and tastes really great with white rice.
+Kadumanga Achar Recipe is an Instant Mango Pickle Recipe from South India that is quick to make and tastes great with rice and curry.(step-by-step-recipe-video)

 Who doesn’t love mangoes???
 I think pretty much every one of us loves this fruit.
 And if you ask me then I just love mangoes, be it raw or ripe.
 And I also love eating any recipe made out of mango.